Guidelines

 Submissions should be well written, original, and distinctive, but if revisions are necessary, the editors are happy to assist contributors with their work.

-Creative writing, however, whether poetry or prose, should be submitted to The Bosque River Review, another literary journal produced by the English department at Tarleton.
+Creative writing, however, whether poetry or prose, should be submitted to The Bosque River Review, another literary journal produced by the Department of English and Languages.

 Works written by artificial intelligence should be submitted elsewhere.